vangaris/thesis-health-app/README.md

-My thesis for my master deegre in Informatics of University of Pieraeus.
+My thesis for my master deegre in Informatics of University of Piraeus.
 Is a fullstack app using react and NodeJS.